Are you looking for the best museums in Cleveland to visit?

 3. Cleveland Museum of Natural History

 The Cleveland Museum of Natural History was founded in 1920 for education and research in geology, paleontology, biology, and astronomy, among many other fields of science.
-Now CMNH is home to exhibits ranging from gems and jewels to live animals of Ohio.
+Now CMNH is home to exhibits ranging from dinosaurs to evolution to animals of Ohio.
+There are lots of unique artifacts on display here, plus a planetarium and an outdoor habitat that’s home to native Ohio animals.

 For more tips about visiting, check out this guide to the Cleveland Museum of Natural History.